For Immediate Release

 (I) This non-IFRS measure adjusts income before income taxes by adding back expenses for amortization of intangible and capital assets (generally described as EBITDA) but it also eliminates the impact of changes in fair value by adding back losses on the valuation of financial instruments and deducting gains on the valuation of financial instruments.
 See also the section “Non-GAAP Measures” in this news release for additional detail.

-The Board declared common share dividends in the second quarter of 2015 based on the current annual rate of $1.50 per share.
-On an after-tax Pre-FMV basis, the dividend payout ratio was 62% in the second quarter of 2015 compared to 67% in the second quarter of 2014.
+The Board declared common share dividends in the second quarter of 2017 of $27.7 million or the annualized equivalent of $1.85 per common share, reflecting the previously announced increase enacted beginning in March 2017.
+On an after-tax Pre-FMV(1) basis, the dividend payout ratio for the second quarter of 2017 was 57% compared to 52% in the second quarter of 2016.

 Conference call and webcast